Mkdirs/papyrus/README.md

 `w:int`\
 `h:int`\
 `returns void`\
-Creates a canvas of width `w` and height `h` and push it on the canvas stack.
+Creates a canvas of width `w` and height `h` and push it on top of the canvas stack.

 `save_canvas()`\
 `returns void`\